ncatlab/nlab-content/pages/4/6/1/2/2164/content.md

 ## References

+Discussion of [[infinitesimals]] goes back to [[Leibniz]].

+* {#Cohen83} [[Hermann Cohen]], _Das Prinzip der Infinitesimal-Methode und seine Geschichte_ , Berlin 1883. ([html](http://www.gleichsatz.de/b-u-t/archiv/Cohen/hc-infinit1.html))

-Infinitesimal spaces and their properties were familiar in all those areas where spaces are characterized by the algebras of functions on them.
+Nowadays infinitesimal spaces and their properties were familiar in all those areas of mathematics where spaces are characterized by the algebras of functions on them.

 It was in a seminal lecture